The origin of Marriage

 Marriage is so exalted by our Creator that one day it will be celebrated at the highest possible level between Christ and His bride, the Church.

-The relationship and institution of marriage has been part of human history in every culture since God instituted it (Genesis 2:24; Matthew 19:4-6).
+The relationship and institution of marriage have been part of human history in every culture since God instituted it (Genesis 2:24; Matthew 19:4-6).

 “Anthropologists tell us marriage, a permanent linking of men and women, is found in every civilized and uncivilized society throughout human history.
 Theologically, marriage is the first human institution.
 Sociologically, marriage is the glue that holds communities together, regulates sexuality, civilizes the home and provides for the proper development of the next generation.
 (Citizenlink).

 “Marriage between a man and a woman is the central, social building block in every human society, without exception.
 Monogamous, lifelong marriage is the universal norm.”
 (Gary Chapman)

 God ordained marriage as a relationship between one man and one woman.
 But this way of understanding marriage is at risk.